fhamborg/news-please/README.md

 By contributing to this project, you agree that your contributions will be licensed under the project's [license](#license).

 ### Pull requests
 We love contributions by our users!
 If you plan to submit a pull request, please open an issue first and desribe the issue you want to fix or what you want to improve and how!
-This way, we can discuss whether your idea could be added to news-please in the first place and if so, how it could best be implemented in order to fit into the existing architecture and coding style.
-In the issue, please state that you're planning to implement the issue yourself.
+This way, we can discuss whether your idea could be added to news-please in the first place and, if so, how it could best be implemented in order to fit into architecture and coding style.
+In the issue, please state that you're planning to implement the described features.

 ### Custom features
 Unfortunately, we do not have resources to implement features requested by users.
 Instead, we recommend that you implement features you need and if you'd like open a pull request here so that the community can benefit from your improvements, too.